Nightshades: What Shade Are You?

 I’ve nearly finished the body of my Sable Pullover, which is all garter stitch.
 (So no struggle knitting with black yarn!).
-If you are looking for more inspiration or motivation, check out the Sable Pullover Knitalong that Whitney is hosting; you can use the hashtag #sablepulloverkal on Instagram.
+If you are looking for more inspiration or motivation, check out the Sable Pullover Knitalong that Whitney hosted.
+You can find it using the hashtag #sablepulloverkal on Instagram.

 If you are looking for a crochet option.
 How about the Elara Pullover, pictured at the top of the post.